fz172/fanfly/_posts/2024-06-23-right_wing_misc.md

 This is the most frustrating part for this week.

 I really thought it will be a 15 minute job to simply mock up and check the holes line up.
-But in practice NONE of the holes on the pixue glass lined up to the aluminum outboard leading edge.
-Just bending the enforcement strip and figuring out the instruction to enlarge the plastic glass holes took at lesat 1 hour.
+But in practice NONE of the holes on the pixie glass lined up to the aluminum outboard leading edge.
+Just bending the enforcement strip and figuring out the instruction to enlarge the plastic glass holes took at least 1 hour.
 Then I spent probably another hour trying to line up all holes, but with no success.

 ![img](https://lh3.googleusercontent.com/pw/AP1GczN1UQJgqVaQBQE23Z4izl93H2UEwsjmBkI1Iy6_SEXlUi-YQzih_zk7WEicqB585AVz-VYatvdAk7y4sEvq_B_KAdW7SNZj3ENq_MWmGaoDeV_lMy95NEknjaLTkLtXvB8f098iJCN2UW7kTO4UAzMCJg=w2166-h2888-s-no-gm?authuser=3)
 _Trying to align the glass without enforcement plate first_